 Bone marrow

+% blasts.
+Can be found in a bone marrow aspirate laboratory result (not in the bone marrow "histology / biopsy" PBLBMD

+form).

-- PBLBMD % blasts.
-Can be found in a bone marrow aspirate laboratory result (not in the bone marrow "histology / biopsy" form). - SPLMEGD Palpable Splenomegaly The spleen size is usually mentioned in the pretransplant summary or in the letter from the referring centre. - VSPLEEND If only a physical examination has been done, please mention the centimetres below costal margin.
+Palpable Splenomegaly The spleen size is usually mentioned in the pretransplant summary or in the letter from SPLMEGD the referring centre.